dojo/dojo.io/site/source/cookbook/routing/retrieve-dynamic-url-fragments-from-widget.md

 }];
 ```

+Note: You can learn how to apply the above routing configuration within a Dojo 2 app in the ['Render URL aware widgets' recipe](https://github.com/dojo/dojo.io/tree/master/site/source/cookbook/routing/render-widget-url.md).

 2. Define an outlet and provide a callback function which returns the properties the wrapped widget expects:

 ```js